ChaseWiseman/lumiere/README.md

 ## Getting started
 Lumiere is designed to get a functioning test suite up and running with minimal plugin-level configuration.
-The majority of the options defined in Codeception's `.yml` configuration files is the same for all plugins, so this consolidates them into a shared configuration in `/configs`.
+The majority of the options defined in Codeception's `.yml` configuration files is the same for all plugins, so this consolidates them into a set of [shared configurations](configs).
 Improvements can be inherited by all plugins with a composer update.

 ### Prerequisites
 - A fresh and isolated WordPress installation. **IMPORTANT:** <u>Do not use this installation for any other purpose, including performing manual tests.
 It should be reserved to acceptance tests</u>.
 Any changes might cause a problem with the test suite; any tests run by the suite might be destructive of the changes you made as well.
 To run manual tests you should dedicate a different installation.